-I am doing an art project for Burning Man 2017.
+I did an art project for Burning Man 2017.
 ‘Via Homo Incendi’ roughly translates to “Way of the Burning Man”.
 Fitting for the Burning Man 2017 art theme “Radical Ritual”, this project takes the form of a pilgrimage.
 Inspired by the Roman Catholic ritual of the “Stations of the Cross” (also known as “The Way of the Cross”, Medieval religious pilgrimages, and the Disneyland tradition of the “Hidden Mickey”, the installation consists of 22 ‘stations’ placed at various locations around Black Rock City.

 The central concept of this installation is pilgrimage – a journey through a partial history of Burning Man.
 Some may stop at every station, others will stop at only one or two.